martyanov/minitwit/README.md

 # MiniTwit

-because writing todo lists is not fun
+Because writing todo lists is not fun

 ### What is MiniTwit?